zicher3d-org/domemaster-stereo-shader/arnold/Arnold-DomemasterStereo-src/docs/readme.md

 This guide covers the Arnold version of the Domemaster Stereo Shader.

-**Tip:** After you use the Maya shelf tools to add a fulldome or latlong stereo camera rig to your scene, you need to adjust the left camera in the stereo rig to change the "linked" lens shader attributes for the **LatLongStereo** or **DomemasterStereo** rigs.
+**Tip:** After you use the Maya shelf tools to add a fulldome or latlong stereo camera rig to your scene, you need to adjust the left camera in the stereo rig to change both of the "linked" lens shader attributes for the **LatLongStereo** or **DomemasterStereo** rigs.

 ## Shader Screenshots ##